Bălți International Airport: Wind rose

-The prevailing wind directions in the Republic of Moldoa are N, NE, NW, S and SE.
+The prevailing wind directions in the Republic of Moldova are N, NE, NW, S and SE.

 An anemometer of the reference station located near Bălți International Airport (open place at 200 m above the ground, slightly screened with a low roughness coefficient) revealed the highest average annual wind speed in the Republic of Moldova at Bălți International Airport (followed by Cahul International Airport) compared to the locations of other airports and airfields in Moldova.
-Both wind speed and Weibull distribution in these studies confirm the correspondence of wind direction at the runway location of Bălți International Airport with the heading of the runway: NV/SE = 15'/33', thus always providing the necessary wind for take-off or landing in the right direction, without the headwind that often occurs at Chișinău Airport and at the military airfield of Marculesti, each with a runway oriented East-West, which often leads to headwinds at Chisinau Airport.
+Both wind speed and Weibull distribution in these studies confirm the correspondence of wind direction at the runway location of Bălți International Airport with the heading of the runway: NV/SE = 15'/33', thus always providing the necessary wind for take-off or landing in the right direction, without the headwind that often occurs at Chișinău Airport and at the military airfield of Marculesti, each with a runway oriented east–west, which often leads to headwinds at Chisinau Airport.
 In the Republic of Moldova, apart from the three runways oriented in accordance with the prevailing winds at 1) Bălți International Airport (magnetic heading 15° northwest/33° south-east) and at Bălți City Airport (2) magnetic heading 13° northwest/31° south-east and 3) magnetic heading 01° southwest/19° north-east), only Cahul Airport (magnetic heading 16° northwest/34° south-east) has a runway oriented in accordance with the prevailing winds.